cosmoscout/cosmoscout-vr/plugins/csp-atmospheres/preprocessor/README.md

 ### [Earth] Bruneton et al.: [Precomputed Atmospheric Scattering](https://inria.hal.science/inria-00288758/en)

 In this work, **molecules** are modelled using standard Rayleigh scattering.
 However, neither the molecular number density nor the index of refraction is given.
-Hence, we use the explicitly given numbers.
+Hence, we use the explicitly given numbers for the scattering and absorption coefficients.
 **Aerosols** use a wavelength-independent Cornette-Shanks phase function.
 The scattering coefficient of 2.1e-3 given in the paper seems very large.
 If we divide it by 100, we get plausible results.